IdahoLabResearch/HyPAT/README.md

 ## Installation Instructions

-1. Select the button “Code” near the top of this directory
+1. Select the button “Code” near the top of this directory.
-2. Select “Download ZIP” from the dropdown menu that appears
+2. Select “Download ZIP” from the dropdown menu that appears.
-3. Extract the downloaded file to a folder of your choice
+3. Extract the downloaded file to a folder of your choice.
-4. Open the command line, then move to the directory “HyPAT” within the downloaded folder
+4. Open the command line, then move to the directory “HyPAT” within the downloaded folder.
 5. Run the following code to open the application: python main.py

+* Note:
-   * This may require the following code instead: python3 main.py
+  * Your system may require the following code instead: python3 main.py
-   * The terminal may prompt you to download Python packages.
-   * Note that these instructions assume you already have Python installed.
+  * These instructions assume you already have Python and the required Python packages installed.

+Python Interpreter: 3.8, 3.9, or 3.10

-Required Python Packages: matplotlib, pandas, numpy, tkmacosx, mplcursors, scipy, and openpyxl
+Python Packages: matplotlib, pandas, numpy, tkmacosx, mplcursors, scipy, and openpyxl

 Compatible: macOS and Windows 10